Mogollon Monster: Investigation

 Professor emeritus of biology, Stan Lindstedt, of Northern Arizona University, dismisses the idea that a large humanoid creature would remain hidden in such a large area of the country.
 "I put that in the category of mythology that can certainly make our culture interesting, but has nothing to do with science."

-Generally the scientific community attributes creature sightings to either hoaxes or misidentification.
+Generally, the scientific community attributes creature sightings to either hoaxes or misidentification.
 As recently as the early 1930s, grizzly bears roamed the forests of Arizona.
 Other large mammals such as black bears, mountain lions and elk may also account for sightings.

-Popular culture
+In popular culture

 The Mogollon Monster has become an object of Arizona folklore.
-One such story involves Arizona pioneer, Sam Spade, building a log cabin on land adjacent to what is now Camp Geronimo, only to be attacked by the creature.
-Later his son Bill Spade and his soon to be wife are killed by the creature on their wedding day.
+One such story involves Arizona pioneer, Sam Spade, building a log cabin on land adjacent to what is now Camp Geronimo in northern Arizona, only to be attacked by the creature.
+Later, his son Bill Spade and his soon to be wife are killed by the creature on their wedding day.
 Other stories explain the origins of the Mogollon Monster implicating a tormented Native American bent on revenge, or a chief transforming to scare away his former clan.
 Another story involves a pioneer who is attacked by Native Americans, escapes, but is cursed by the spirits and goes insane.
 Still another story describes the creature as the "phantom of a white man who, as punishment for murdering a Native American woman, was hung from a tree by his hands, stretched to a height of eight feet, then skinned alive and left to die.
 Damned by the spirits, his ghost continues to roam the woods as the tragically misnamed Skinwalker".

 The monster is also a topic in guides on local color and works of fiction, including the following: